We don't need to tell you that the HR jargon is extensive, but did you know that you can now find the most relevant terms alphabetically?

 A comprehensive HR system that centralizes all employee data and provides support for various HR processes such as onboarding, leave management, payroll processing.

 An HR system for larger enterprises that has in-depth functionality for many HR processes and provides support to manage a workforce across multiple countries.

 An HR system for larger companies that is similar to an HRMS.
 It offers more opportunities to attract, manage and grow talent in the organization.

 An HR strategy in which internal talent is used to fill existing and/or new vacancies within a company.

-The total number of new employees entering the labour market in a year, in a specific sector or with an employer.
+The total number of new employees entering the labour market, in a specific sector or with an employer during one year.

 Proof that you receive annually with an overview of your performance and salary.
 You will need this document to complete your tax return.

 The right to holidays enjoyed by every employee.
 Holidays are granted on the basis of the employment in the previous year.
 There are different calculation methods for blue-collar and white-collar workers.